Where Premises Liability Accidents Occur in Jackson, MS

 Casinos can be risky places to visit, and some of these establishments put patrons at significant risk of harm.
 They’re often dimly lit, with gaming tables and gambling machines placed in the middle of walkways.
 Alcohol is also commonly served (and sometimes over-served), which can exacerbate existing hazards.

-• Slip and fall accidents: When casinos provide food and beverages for their patrons, they must regularly inspect and remove any hazards to guests in the form of spills.
+- Slip and fall accidents: When casinos provide food and beverages for their patrons, they must regularly inspect and remove any hazards to guests in the form of spills.
 If you’re visiting a riverboat casino, business owners must also ensure that decks and entrances remain dry and free from standing water;

-• Shuttle bus injuries: Many casinos offer shuttle services to and from area hotels or nearby airports.
+- Shuttle bus injuries: Many casinos offer shuttle services to and from area hotels or nearby airports.
 A passenger may be injured by improperly loaded luggage falling from the storage area or slippery bus steps.
 The shuttle bus may also be involved in a traffic accident, injuring the passengers on board;

-• Dram shop liability: Casinos regularly supply their patrons with alcohol in order to encourage gambling and other activities.
+- Dram shop liability: Casinos regularly supply their patrons with alcohol in order to encourage gambling and other activities.
 If the casino serves alcohol to someone visibly intoxicated who then causes an auto accident, the casino can be liable under the state’s “dram shop” law.
 Security cameras are often a valuable source of proof in this type of case;

-• Assaults: Casino patrons are attractive targets for thieves.
+- Assaults: Casino patrons are attractive targets for thieves.
 Inadequate security measures and dimly lit parking areas can create a dangerous environment for visitors.
 Over-service of alcohol may also lead to injuries due to the potential for fights and violent outbursts from inebriated guests.

 Contact Brown, Bass & Jeter today to find out what your case is worth.

-New Premises Liability Law in Mississippi
+New Premises Liability Law in Jackson

-In 2020, the Mississippi legislature created and passed the Landowners Protection Act.
+In 2020, the Jackson legislature created and passed the Landowners Protection Act.
 This law applies to cases in which a third party commits a criminal act against an invitee of a business.
 The state legislature’s goal with this bill was to limit the number of negligent security cases being filed.

 The most critical change provision of this bill is that the property owner or operator isn’t liable unless the plaintiff proves that they “actively and affirmatively, with a degree of conscious decision-making, impelled the conduct of the said third party.”